Monterey Piping & Repiping

 Which Material Is Best for Repiping?

-With all the options for piping on the market, our professional plumbers at After Hour Plumbing & Drain can help you make the best choice for your home and budget.
+With all the options for piping on the market, our professional Monterey plumbers at After Hour Plumbing & Drain can help you make the best choice for your home and budget.
 Whole-house repiping must conform to the local Monterey County codes, and often, the best balance of cost and durability uses a combination of piping materials based on their function, the environment, the location of the pipes, and the price.

 - Copper or brass – Copper is lighter and more flexible than steel, and it is a natural material with biostatic advantages.
-These pipes resist rust very will as long as they contain 67-85% copper.
+These pipes resist rust very well as long as they contain 67-85% copper.
 Brass pipes are an alloy of copper and zinc, making them easier to thread than steel, and have proved an excellent choice for hot water systems.

 - CPVC (Chlorinated Polyvinyl Chloride) – Among a variety of plastic pipes available, CPVC is highly recommended.
 Because it is longer-lasting than basic PVC, it is widely used and cost-effective.
 CPVC withstands high temperatures and is suitable for hot water lines as well as drain lines.